mitch-henderson/RSA-algorithm/README.md

 ![RSA-algorithm](https://github.com/mitch-henderson/RSA-algorithm/blob/main/DALL%C2%B7E%202023-03-04%2022.56.38%20-%203d%20render%20of%20The%20RSA%20algorithm%20(Rivest-Shamir-Adleman)%20%20in%20basquiat%20style.png?raw=true)

 My implementation of the security protocol commonly referred to as [RSA(Rivest–Shamir–Adleman)](https://www.encryptionconsulting.com/education-center/what-is-rsa).
-Here you are going to see an implementation of the security protocol comonly referred to as RSA.
-I start by converting text into ascii characters.
+I start by [converting text into ascii characters](https://onlinestringtools.com/convert-string-to-ascii).
 From there I take these characters and expand them into their binary expansion.
 I create two tool sets.
 The first tool set will run an algorithm called [Fast Modular Exponentiation](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/fast-modular-exponentiation)
 .
 This will be used to first encrypt the message, and then subsequently to decrypt the message.
 It will be sped up using the binary expansion of the ascii characters to help decrypt other people's codes.
 Then, also in the first toolset, I run another algorithm called [Expanded Euclidean Algorithm](https://www.youtube.com/watch?v=hB34-GSDT3k).
 This will be used to determine the value of "d". "d" is the inverse of e modulo (p-1)(q-1).
 We keep these values d and n as our private key.